cbitter78/What-I-am-Learning/books/design_it.md

 > We are on the cusp of a transition to a stable state of software development where we have learned to blend agility and discipline.
 Our processes will use the quick feedback loops popularized by Agile and will guide us to design techniques that drive quality.

+> Designing an architecture will help you discover the challenging (and interesting) parts of the problem that might cause big trouble later.

 ## Resources

 See the accompanying web page located [here](https://pragprog.com/titles/mkdsa/design-it/)

 ## Notes

+All software needs Architecture.
+Not all software needs someone with the title.

+> Being a software architect also implies a person who thinks about software design in a certain way.
+No matter what the title on your business card reads...
+You don’t need permission to inject architectural thinking into your team’s design discussions.

+> Always remember, software architect is a way of thinking, not just a role on the team.
+When you’re wearing your programmer hat, you’ll make dozens of design decisions daily.
+Some of these decisions have architectural significance.
+Anyone who makes a decision that influences the structures of the software system becomes the architect pro tempore.

 ### Software Architecture